 What this means

-strong on a growing set of graph and hybrid graph/query shapes, but still mixed as a general benchmark matrix.
+strong on a growing set of graph and hybrid shapes, mixed as a general benchmark matrix.

 Not: